By Dr. Winifred Bragg, published by The Wellness Network

 WANT TO USE THIS ARTICLE IN YOUR E-ZINE OR WEBSITE?

-You can, as long as you include this complete statement with it: Winifred Bragg, MD, is the author of Amazon Best Seller “Knockoutpain®: Secrets to Maintain a Healthy Back” and the Creator of the Bragg Factor, a system that provides a blueprint to help you Turn Pain to Power and reach your maximum potential in your personal or professional life.
+You can, as long as you include this complete statement with it: Winifred Bragg, MD, is the author of the Amazon Best Seller “Knockoutpain®: Secrets to Maintain a Healthy Back” and the Creator of the Bragg Factor, a system that provides a blueprint to help you Turn Pain to Power and reach your maximum potential in your personal or professional life.
 Get free tips to reduce your physical pain at www.knockoutpain.com and success tips to lead a more productive life at www.drbraggspeaks.com.

 If you live in Norfolk, Virginia Beach, Chesapeake, Portsmouth or Suffolk, and are suffering from back pain, we can get you back to better health through our physical therapy program, home exercise program, and more.
 Please contact back doctor in Norfolk at 757-333-3360 or by clicking here.
 Together We Strive to Knockout Pain®